Chvrches: 2017–2019: Love Is Dead

-2020–present: Screen Violence
+2020–2021: Screen Violence

 Chvrches started working on their fourth album in February 2020.
 Martin Doherty and Lauren Mayberry worked on the album from Los Angeles while Iain Cook worked on the album from Glasgow.
 Chvrches started teasing the lead single for their fourth album, given the working title CHV4, on 9 April 2021.
 On 18 April 2021, Chvrches announced "He Said She Said" as the lead single for the album and it premiered on BBC Radio 1 on 19 April 2021.
 A second single, "How Not to Drown", featuring Robert Smith of the Cure, was released on 2 June 2021.
 The same day, the band announced their fourth album, Screen Violence, which was released on 27 August 2021.
 On 12 July 2021 they released the album's third and final single, "Good Girls".
 On 25 August 2021, the band performed "Good Girls" from the album Screen Violence on The Tonight Show Starring Jimmy Fallon.

+2022–present: New record deal and hiatus

 After spending nearly a decade with Glassnote, Chvrches signed a deal with Island Records and EMI Records in 2022.
 On 24 February 2023, Chvrches released the single "Over", the first to be released as part of their new record deal.
+In July 2023, Mayberry announced she would be releasing solo music in advance of a solo tour in September and October of the same year while the band would be on hiatus.

+In an Instagram post, she wrote:I met Iain [Cook] and Martin [Doherty] when I was 23 — a little baby of a person, in hindsight.
+Looking back on what we’ve achieved together, so much of it doesn’t feel real or even possible. [...]
+I am so proud of all the chapters our band has been able to have and I am so grateful to my bandmates for taking me on that journey with them.She also clarified that the band was "confident that the Chvrches story has many more pages yet to be written.”

+On 16 August 2023, Chvrches announced that a 10th anniversary special edition of The Bones of What You Believe was planned for release on 13 October of the same year.
+This release would include four previously unreleased tracks recorded during the production of the original album, in addition to five live tracks and the original 12 tracks.
+The first of the four newly added tracks, "Manhattan", was released as a single alongside the announcement.
+The 10th anniversary special edition was released on 20 October 2023.

+On 12 April 2025, Chvrches released a 10th anniversary special edition of Every Open Eye for Record Store Day.
+The release features eight bonus tracks, and is available as a double vinyl repack and two disk digital format.

+The band appears in 2025 video game Death Stranding 2: On the Beach as preppers working at the Animal Shelter in Australia.
+During the launch event for the game, they made a surprise appearance, in which they confirmed that they had begun working on a fifth album.